jrrk2/church-website/README.md

 # church-website
-Church website Template that was built for The Father's House Church, Akute
+Church website Template that was built for Girton Baptist Church Church, Akute

 ## Description
 App was built with NextJS, Tailwind, Typescript and Redux Toolkit.
 Tools like Forkik were also utilized to create the application